Tourism works hand in hand with a wide range of sectors across England, including farming, transport, retail, sport

 Composition of the CTN and current governance

-The Chilterns Tourism Network is a not-for-profit company limited by guarantee.
-It is not a formal membership organisation and there is no joining fee.
-The businesses on the CTN’s mailing list have shown an interest in the activities of the CTN and on being kept informed via e-newsletters and emails.
+The Chilterns Tourism Network is not a formal membership organisation and there is no joining fee.
+The businesses on the CTN’s mailing list have shown an interest in the activities of the CTN and on being kept informed via e-newsletters, Facebook, networking and emails.
 CTN meetings are well supported, and are hosted at our partner venues across the Chilterns.

 The CTN has no paid staff.
-It is managed by five directors who set the organisation’s objectives and manages the delivery of the work programme on behalf of the network.
+It is managed by Annette, Peter and Mary who set the organisation’s objectives and manages the delivery of the work programme on behalf of the network.

 Annette Venters, Chilterns Conservation Board